yzerlaut/neural_network_dynamics/reviews/dynamical_regimes_of_neural_activity.md

-<---
-+title: Dynamical Regimes of Cortical Activity: A Review of the Insights from the Theoretical Analysis of Spiking Networks +author: Y.Zerlaut
+# Dynamical Regimes of Cortical Activity: A Review of the Insights from the Theoretical Analysis of Spiking Networks
--->

 ## Abstract